HiGal/GogolLibrary/README.md

 #### Install Intellij IDEA
   + use <a href="https://www.jetbrains.com/help/idea/install-and-set-up-intellij-idea.html"> this guide</a>
-  + Spring Framework and Maven are alreadu preinstalled in Intellij IDEA
+  + Spring Framework, Maven and SQLite are already preinstalled in Intellij IDEA

 <a name="launch">